HunterBelanger/papillon-ndl/docs/install/index.rst

   this to ``RelWithDebInfo`` or ``Debug``, which provides debug symbols.

 CMAKE_INSTALL_PREFIX
-  This is the location to where the libararies and header files will be installed on your system.
+  This is the location to where the libraries and header files will be installed on your system.
 On linux systems, this is usually ``/usr/local``.
   If you want to change it, you can set it with this command.